 All analysis were run in triplicate and were expressed as means \pm standard deviation (SD).
-Statistical analyses were carried out using Origin Pro 8.0 software.
-Significant differences were calculated by ANOVA and Tukey's test. (p < 0.05).
+Statistical analyses were carried out using Origin Pro 8.0 software (OriginLab Corporation, Northampton, MA, USA).
+Significant differences were calculated by ANOVA and Tukey's test (p < 0.05).

 We certify that institutional regulations concerning the ethical use of human volunteers were followed during this research.
-This study was approved by the Human Subjects Committee of the University of Novi Sad (00-209, November 26th, 2021) and adhered to the Declaration of Helsinki.
+This study was approved by the Human Subjects Committee of the University of Novi Sad (00-209, November 26, 2021) and it adheres to the principles of the Helsinki Declaration.
 Written informed consent was obtained from all participants.